dylanmcdiarmid/virtual-dom-docs-wip/vnode.md

 ```

 #### Other Values
 Most attributes can be set using properties.
-During element creation, keys and values in the `properties.attributes` get set using `Element.setAttribute(key, value)`, whereas keys other than `attributes` present in properties get set using `Element[key] = value`.
+During element creation, keys and values in the `properties.attributes` get set using `Element#setAttribute(key, value)`, whereas keys other than `attributes` present in properties get set using `Element[key] = value`.

 ```javascript
 foo = new VNode('div', { id: 'foo'})